Finalists have been announced for the 2019 Aquaculture Innovation Europe awards, due to be presented on 10 and 11 September.

 - NovoNutrients, which has developed a proprietary process melding untreated industrial CO2 emissions with hydrogen to produce Novomeal, a protein-based feed;

 - Observe Technologies, whose co-founder and CEO Hemang Rishi said: “We use Artificial Intelligence to give actionable insights to optimise the biggest costs on fish farms: from feeding to health.
 Our recommendations have been developed with farmers globally.
-By monitoring any deviations and abnormalities, our product help manage fish farm sites more efficiently, minimize feed waste and increase profits.”;
+By monitoring any deviations and abnormalities, our product help manage fish farm sites more efficiently, minimise feed waste and increase profits.”;

 - TransAlgae, whose pharmaceutical delivery process enables medicines to be injected into algae for easy consumption by fish, reducing the need for injections;

 - UNDERSEE, a connected platform enabling users to monitor the quality of water; and

 - Wittaya Aqua International Inc., which provides a cloud-based farm management platform enabling users to track and analyse operations remotely.